Nigel Farage

 July 25 2024 | Dame Alison Rose resigned as CEO of NatWest Group after admitting to a 'serious error of judgement' concerning the closure of Farage's accounts. |

-July 4 2024 | Farage won the Clacton seat with 46.2% of the vote, becoming an MP for the first time, alongside four other Reform UK candidates. |
+July 4 2024 | Farage won the Clacton seat, becoming an MP for the first time, with Reform UK electing four other candidates to parliament. |

-June 3 2024 | Nigel Farage announced his intention to become leader of Reform UK once again and his candidacy for the party in the Clacton constituency during a news conference. |
+June 3 2024 | Farage announced his return to politics, becoming leader of Reform UK again and standing as a candidate in the Clacton constituency. |

 May 31 2024 | Following Donald Trump's guilty verdict on 34 counts, Farage publicly declared his support for Trump 'more than ever'. |